colons/lp/README.rst

 lp
 ==

-A script and WSGI app for cheating at Letterpress.
-Can derive the state of a game and make recommendations based on screenshots uploaded to a web app.
+A command-line script and web app for cheating at Letterpress.
+Takes a screenshot of a game in progress and makes suggestions based on what words can be played and what tiles can be taken.

 Requires Python 3.6 or later.